school of machines after hours

 description

 School of Machines After Hours is a 14-week university level program with two courses to choose from, each consisting of lectures, class discussions, and hands-on workshopping supplemented by optional readings.
-After Hours is choose your own adventure: you can select one of two complementary courses, or join both of them for a full cohesive program.
+After Hours is choose your own adventure: sign-up for one of two complementary courses, or enroll in both for the complete experience (see below for fee information).

 Course 1: Creative Coding & Electronic Mischief led by contemporary artist and activist Grayson Earle focuses on media making, electronics and creative misuses of technology for art and activism.